 From the very front of the church I could clearly capture the procession walking up the aisle.
 I noticed that Chloe was yet again on the verge of tears.
 The heart-warming and uplifting wedding ceremony soon saw away any wet eyes.
 The happy couple couldn’t help themselves but laugh throughout.
 They left the church in a shower of confetti and the explosion of joy on their faces could not be missed.

 A ‘just married sign’ and cans were then added to the Jaguar.
-As the newlyweds took it for a drive the guests headed over to Lulworth Castle.
+As the newly-weds took it for a drive the guests headed over to Lulworth Castle.
+You can see more of our Lulworth Castle wedding photographs here or read our Lulworth Castle wedding photographers wedding venue review here.
 They all gathered on the huge stone staircase outside the castle to greet the arrival of the Mr and Mrs. With everyone in the same place we quickly took the opportunity to take some group photographs.

 Lulworth Castle Wedding Drinks Reception Photographs

 Lulworth Castle filled with the happy chatter of wedding guests enjoying the drinks reception, while canapés and cream teas were served.
-This was the guests first opportunity to appreciate the amazing job of venue styling performed by Nomad catering.
+This was the guests first opportunity to appreciate the amazing job of venue styling performed by Nomad catering (now Rabbit and Rose).
 Southern Mobile Bar had set up in the corner and was catering for all drinking needs.
 The wonderful sounds of the string trio echoed around the ancient stone walls.

 Outside on the lawns the wedding guests enjoyed lawn games and more drinks.
 After a while we stole Chloe and Jonathan away for a walk to the Catholic chapel so we could capture some couple photographs.